 Does the bread needs kneading?

 Our bread recipe for this Korean sausage bread is ALMOST a no knead bread!
-You just got to do the initial mixing to get all the dry and wet ingredients incorporated and let the natural fermentation process do the gluten development.
+Only some initial mixing is needed to get all the dry and wet ingredients incorporated and then just let dough naturally develop gluten as it rest.

 Can I make the bread faster?

-To make our sausage bread a little faster, you can knead the bread, either by hand or with a mixer, to skip the longer fermentation process.
-This will save you around 30 minutes.
+To make our sausage bread a little faster, you can knead the bread, either by hand or with a mixer, instead of resting the dough for 30 minutes.
+This will save you around 15 to 30 minutes.

 Why do I need to use hot water for the bread?